ryleymcrae/racking-builder/README.md

 # Racking Builder

 The **Racking Builder** is a desktop tool developed in Python 3.10.5 using the [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) UI library.
-This application helps solar system designers determine the required hardware and optimize rail selections for a defined solar array, minimizing material waste.
+This application helps solar system designers determine the required hardware and optimize rail selections for a defined flush-mounted rooftop solar array, minimizing material waste.

 The tool allows users to: